jjr-d/LoopBaseCreator/README.md

 # LoopBaseCreator
-Loop base wav file creator for Digitech JamMan
+Visual Studio C# project for a Loop base wav file creator for Digitech JamMan